-In 2010, there were approximately 22,000 court reporters working in the U.S., and over half worked in state and local government.
-The median annual wage for court reporters was $47,700 that same year.
+In 2010, there were approximately 22,000 court reporters working in the U.S., and over half worked in state and local government. n 2016, there were approximately 19,600 court reporters working in the U.S., and most of them were employed with business support services or the local government.
+The median annual wage for court reporters was $55,120 that same year.

 There are internship opportunities for court reporting students wanting to gain practical experience by applying their classroom knowledge to real-life situations.
 Your school should be your first point of reference for approved work sites if you need to complete an internship for graduation.
 However, court reporting agencies like AccuScript, Inc. offer working and student internships that allow students to explore careers as freelance court reporters and to help students transition smoothly from court reporting student to professional court reporter.

 Court reporting students may find taking courses like business and professional writing, introduction to law and the legal system, and basic computer skills for legal professionals useful.